 was Castrol SAF-XJ.
-Sadly, this lubricant is easily sourced in the
+Sadly, this lubricant was only easily sourced in

-UK and Europe but is not available in North America and some other countries
+Downunder, UK and Europe but was not available in North America and

 The Morgan Motor Company also uses and recommends this